One of the first questions of childhood: Where did I come from? One of the last of old age: Where am I going? We seem to feel bigger than this place.

 Mocking follows, jeers at those chips who hold tightly to the Holy Kernel.
 Where is your proof?
 Where is your Bob?
 But believers in Bob are unable to point to anything tangible and say, “This is proof!”
 There is nothing for them to share.
 There is merely the search itself.

-It is the year’s end.
-We are entering the high holy days for many of us who believe the unverifiable.
-These are joyful weeks in which we take comfort in the belief that we are loved by the one who made us and who made you.
-And so whatever your beliefs, or lack thereof, I wish you this same joy, not just through December but for the year to come.
+But it is the year’s end.
+And we are entering the high holy days for many of us who believe the unverifiable.
+These are joyful weeks in which we take comfort in the belief that we are loved by the one who made us and you.
+Whatever your beliefs, or lack thereof, I wish you this same joy, not just through December but through the year to come.

 Merry Bobmas!